Last Updated on January 8, 2019

 But I digress – back to the recipe!

-For this quick and easy salad you just whip together a few ingredients and ready is a yummy and refreshing salad I could eat the whole bowl for myself;)
+For this quick and easy salad, you just whip together a few ingredients and ready is a yummy and refreshing starter I could eat the whole bowl for myself;)

-While I prefer for most of my clean eating salads a vinegar/oil dressing this doesn’t work for me with radishes.
-To balance out its peppery taste I combine the salad with sour cream and chives – a perfect match made in heaven.
+While I prefer for most of my clean eating salads a vinegar/olive oil dressing and sometimes play with lemon juice this doesn't work for me with radishes.
+To balance out its peppery taste I combine the salad with sour cream and green onions – a perfect match made in heaven.
+For variation, I sometimes use chives instead of green onions.

 How to save some fat calories

-You could also use heavy cream but with sour cream you save more than 50% in fat calories.
+You could also use heavy cream but for me, it turned out great with sour cream and you save more than 50% in fat calories.
 To reduce even more on fat you could choose a light sour cream.
-Generally light reduced-fat (sour) cream versions are processed and not the clean eaters best friends, so you have to make a decision.
+Generally, light reduced-fat (sour) cream versions are processed and not the clean eaters best friends, so you have to make a decision.
+Also, if you want a vegan version you could use soy cream instead of sour cream.

 - 1 cup (200 ml) sour cream